woodRock/fishy-business/docs/source/literature.rst

     * High-speed autonomous drifting with deep reinforcement learning.
     * Far easier to use real-world data on driving that has already been collected than generate simulation data.
     * Data augmentation used to help network generalize to new scenarios and edge cases not in the training data.

+Related:
+    * See :ref:`(Brudigam 2021) <brudigam2021gaussian>`, another racing paper, for RL overtaking controller.
+    * See 2022-07-20 - Deep Learning where Hayden Dyne discusses this paper.

 cortes1995support
 -----------------
     * Cortes and Vapnik proposed the Support Vector Machine (SVM).